 It would have been nice to see some more precise editing tools – for instance being able to edit sections of a photo rather than just the whole thing at once.
 However, Thumba packs a powerful enough arsenal of tools to keep most people happy and create a vast array of results.

-Thumba Photo Editor
+Thumba Photo Editor review

 A great value, powerful post-processing tool for making your photos a bit more special